 This avocado dip comes together in 10 minutes for a delicious and healthy option!
 Serve it with tortilla chips or as a lettuce wrap for a low carb option.

+Got tomatoes?
 Tomatoes everywhere!
 Every farm stand, grocery store and farmer’s market is bursting with fresh, ripe, luscious tomatoes.
 Maybe you grow your own!
-If you are scouring cookbooks and the “Internets” to use these beauties, this is easy and fun.
-I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
-Making salsa at home provides free range for individual creativity and preferences.
+If you are scouring cookbooks and the “Internets” for ideas to use these beauties, roasted salsa is easy and fun.
+How hot do you want your roasted salsa I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
+Making roasted salsa at home provides free range for individual creativity and preferences.
 For the first batch, I followed

-Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
+A nutritious snack Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
 Time for a shortcut – and a nutritious energy boost.
-Energy bites, courtesy of allrecipes.com, are just the trick.
+Energy bites, adapted from allrecipes.com, are just the trick.
 They take minutes to make and are so tasty it’s easy to forget how healthy they are.
-Ingredients?
+Ingredients needed for energy bites Ingredients?
 Peanut butter, oatmeal, chocolate chips, flaxseed meal, honey and vanilla.
 My granddaughter calls these “cookies,” and they really are like a cookie, only

 Patriotic for the 4th of July I don’t exactly know why, but I simply LOVE to make red, white and blue food for the Fourth of July!
 When my kids were young, it was layered Jell-O. At some point, I graduated to layered cakes and other foods.
 No matter what direction I take, I always want to have at least one item with the right colors on July 4th and that’s why I have been eagerly anticipating this week leading up to the Fourth – and now it’s here!
 YAY!
 That is my theme from now until Independence Day –

+Chickpeas are great in a Buddha bowl!
 As I stated in my last post, I am focusing this week on ingredients for Buddha bowls: a grain, a green and a bean.
-Sometimes the bean can be a challenge, so I was really happy to discover that you can roast chickpeas to make a crunchy treat.
+Sometimes the bean can be a challenge, so I was really happy to discover that you can make roasted chickpeas for a crunchy treat.
 They can be eaten as a quick snack anytime you are in the mood.
+How do you make the roasted chickpeas crispy?
 I’ve tried a couple different methods to accomplish a nice crunchy chickpea.
 The ingredient list is short: canned chickpeas, olive oil, and seasonings.
-Simple, right?
-Well – not exactly.
-Turns out, there are many different approaches to roasting